Welcome to Internwise UK

 Grabbing Interview Opportunities

-Words That Make You Appear Self conscious in Emails — And What to Write Instead
+Words That Make You Sound Less Confident in Emails and What to Say Instead

-Emails have become the standard method of communication in the business sector.
+Emails are a key part of professional communication, and using the right words can boost your confidence and clarity.
 Due of their importance, accuracy is paramount. ending an email can be difficult.
 If you write too little, you risk coming across as abrupt (or even angry), but if you write too much, you risk coming off as unfocused and disorganised.
 Unlike IMs, emails don't allow you to type down your thoughts exactly when they pop into your head.
 You could, but you probably shouldn't.
-You should send emails that are clear, short, and as polished as possible to ensure they get read.
+To ensure your emails are read and understood, focus on clear, concise, and confident email writing.

-Words That Make You Appear Self conscious in Emails — And What to Write Instead
+Words That Make You Sound Less Confident in Emails and What to Say Instead

 Email has evolved from a casual form of communication to one of the major ways people communicate both at work and outside it.
 In a professional setting, though, there still are proper and improper ways to compose your statement.